MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

     TO DO
-        -Create a functionality to move each layer up and down in the stack
+        -Create a functionality to move each layer up and down in the stack -Get the name and row&column of a clicked label -Create a text that shows the user that he is in "edit mode" and also a "cancel" button -When a label is clicked the other labels get some sort of marking around them that the user can click on -If another label is clicked, the first clicked label is moved the that specific labels place, and ALL other labels underneath it is moved one step down
+            -The "layer" value in materials{} must be changed tot eh corresponding layer/row

         -Create an "export as excel" button that:
             -creates an excel sheet of all the current values in the material{} dictionary